kondokuro/PyMazeing/README.md

 The functions in this module are named spells, used to create mazes and other structures.

 ##### Conjure Maze,
-generates a single complete maze based on the following parameters
+Creates a single complete maze based on the following parameters
 - Number of halls, total amount of halls the maze will have
 - Number of portals, total entrances and exits the maze will have
 - Max portals per hall, how many portals a hall in the maze can have